AngeloSagi02/AngeloSagi02/README.md

 ## Background

 - **BSc in Computer Engineering**, University of Sannio — graduated in June 2026
+- **System Administrator training, completed** — 160-hour programme funded by Forma.Temp and promoted by Gi Group: Linux Server and VMware (96 hours), IT infrastructure, networks and cloud fundamentals (32 hours), Windows Server (24 hours), and mandatory modules (8 hours)
 - **Computer Science Tutor** — supported university students with C, Java, Python, debugging, and problem solving